0x3bfc/hardhat-gasless-deployer-example/README.md

     ...
 ```

-Deploy a sample `Lock` contract using the gasless deploy HardHat plugin.
+Finally, deploy the sample `Lock` contract using the gasless deploy HardHat plugin.

 ```bash
 yarn deploy:gsn
 ```

-If this is the first time, you run this plugin, it will deploy two helper contracts:
+If this is the first time you run this plugin, it will deploy two helper contracts:

 - A factory contract: which holds generic deployment logic with `CREATE2`.
+- A paymaster contract: A whitelist paymaster but for simiplicity, the plugin will use a pre-deployed paymaster.

-- A paymaster contract: which uses WhitelistPaymaster.
-These contracts will be deployed only once and their data will be stored in `gasless-contracts-deployments.json` file.
+These contracts will be deployed `only once` and their data will be stored in `gasless-contracts-deployments.json` file.
 ```json
 {
   "gsn": {